acidbourbon/lab_bench/README.md

 ./build_and_run.sh
 ```

 point your web browser to the following address:
 http://localhost:8888

 look at the example notebooks

+## LTspice

+when you start the docker for the first time,
+you have to start ~/ltspice.sh once for the stupid web sync thing
+to show you its pop-up window.
+Only THEN you can run it successfully
+in batch mode from python.

 have fun with the software